zephyrproject-rtos/zephyr/samples/net/wifi/apsta_mode/README.rst

-.. zephyr:code-sample:: esp32-wifi-ap-sta-mode
+.. zephyr:code-sample:: wifi-ap-sta-mode
    :name: Wi-Fi AP-STA mode
    :relevant-api: wifi_mgmt dhcpv4_server

-   Setup ESP32 to function as both an Access Point (AP) and a Station (STA) simultaneously.
+   Configure a Wi-Fi board to operate as both an Access Point (AP) and a Station (STA).

 Overview
 ********

-The Wi-Fi AP-STA mode of the ESP32 allows it to function as both an Access Point (AP) and a Station (STA) simultaneously.
+The Wi-Fi AP-STA mode of a Wi-Fi board allows it to function as both an Access Point (AP) and a Station (STA) simultaneously.
 This sample demonstrates how to configure and utilize AP-STA mode.